-PLCY 690.
-Special Topics in Public Policy.
-3 Credits.
 Special topics for graduate or undergraduate students.

 Repeat Rules: May be repeated for credit; may be repeated in the same term for different topics; 9 total credits.
 3 total completions.
-Grading Status: Letter grade.

 PLCY 691H.
 Honors in Public Policy.
 3 Credits.

 Permission of the instructor.
 In preparing their honors theses, students will formulate a testable policy research question, design a study to answer this research question, and learn to think critically about causal inference.